awsdocs/aws-freertos-docs/doc_source/getting_started_nordic.md

 Amazon FreeRTOS supports Segger Embedded Studio as a development environment for the Nordic nRF52840\-DK\.

-To set up your environment, you need to download and install Segger Embedded Studio\.
+To set up your environment, you need to download and install Segger Embedded Studio on your host computer\.

+**To download and install Segger Embedded Studio**

-1. Go to the [Segger Embedded Studio Downloads](https://www.segger.com/downloads/embedded-studio/) page and choose the Embedded Studio for ARM option for your operating system\.
+1. Go to the [Segger Embedded Studio Downloads](https://www.segger.com/downloads/embedded-studio/) page, and choose the Embedded Studio for ARM option for your operating system\.

 1. Run the installer and follow the prompts to completion\.

+### Download the Mobile SDK for Amazon FreeRTOS Bluetooth Devices<a name="install-mobile-sdks"></a>

+To run the Amazon FreeRTOS demo project across BLE, you need to run the Amazon FreeRTOS BLE Mobile SDK Demo Application on your mobile device\.

+**To set up the the Amazon FreeRTOS BLE Mobile SDK Demo Application**

+1. Follow the instructions in [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-mobile.html) to download and install the SDK for your mobile platform on your host computer\.

+1. Follow the instructions in [Amazon FreeRTOS BLE Mobile SDK Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-sdk-app) to set up the demo mobile application on your mobile device\.

 ### Establish a Serial Connection<a name="nordic-serial-connection"></a>

-After you connect your computer to your Nordic nRF52840 board and install Segger Embedded Studio, open a terminal tool, like PuTTy, Tera Term, or GNU Screen\.
-Configure the terminal to connect to your board by a serial connection\.
-Set the COM port to **JLink CDC UART Port** with the following serial port settings:
-+ Baud Rate: **115200**
-+ Data: **8 bit**
-+ Parity: **None**
-+ Stop: **1 bit**
-+ Flow Control: **None**
+Segger Embedded Studio includes a terminal emulator that you can use to receive log messages across a serial connection to your board\.

+**To establish a serial connection with Segger Embedded Studio**

+1. Open Segger Embedded Studio\.

+1. From the top menu, choose **Target**, **Connect J\-Link**\.

+1. From the top menu, choose **Tools**, **Terminal Emulator**, **Properties**, and set the properties as instructed in [Installing a Terminal Emulator](freertos-prereqs.md#uart-term)\.

+1. From the top menu, choose **Tools**, **Terminal Emulator**, **Connect *port* \(115200,N,8,1\)**\.

 **Note**
-Depending on your terminal tool, the serial port settings might vary in name\.
+You can also establish a serial connection with a terminal tool of your choice, like PuTTy, Tera Term, or GNU Screen\.
+Configure the terminal to connect to your board by a serial connection as instructed in [Installing a Terminal Emulator](freertos-prereqs.md#uart-term)\.

 ## Download and Configure Amazon FreeRTOS<a name="nordic-download-and-configure"></a>